 Act I, Scene 2: “J’ai perdu ta photo”

 Kevin Puts’ first opera Silent Night received its world premiere at the Ordway Theater in Saint Paul, Minnesota with the Minnesota Opera on November 12th, 2011.
 The libretto was written by Mark Campbell and based on the 2005 war film Joyeux Noël, itself being based on the Christmas Truce of 1914.
-The opera was co-commissioned by Opera Philadelphia, and received its East Coast Premiere at the Academy of Music on February 8th, 2013.
+The opera was co-commissioned by Opera Philadelphia and received its East Coast Premiere at the Academy of Music on February 8th, 2013.

 A performance at a Berlin opera house is interrupted by the announcement of war.
 The performers, and lovers, Anna Sørensen and Nikolaus Sprink are separated from each other as Nikolaus is drafted into the war.
 In Scotland, William Dale encourages his brother Jonathan to enlist; in Paris, pregnant Madeleine is angry as her husband Audebert leaves for war.
 On December 23rd, 1914, an attack by the French and the Scottish on the German line fails.
 Nikolaus stabs a man and is disgusted, while William is shot and dies.
 On December 24th, the Kronprinz has Christmas trees delivered to the German soldiers.
 Nikolaus is ordered to come sing for him later that day and is delighted to hear he will be singing with Anna.
 The French soldiers receive wine, sausages, and chocolates, and the Scottish soldiers receive crates of whisky.
 After performing for the Kronprinz, a French soldier moves out to infiltrate the German line with grenades, but the Scottish soldiers begin singing and Niklaus responds by singing “Silent Night”; a Scottish bagpiper joins in to accompany him and Niklaus raises a Christmas tree on the bunker.
 All the soldiers agree to stop fighting until the morning, and the French soldier returns without using the grenades.
 The soldiers intermingle and a mass is conducted, but Jonathan finds the body of his dead brother and vows revenge.
-The next morning he buries his brother, and a decision has been made to extend the truce in an attempt to bury all the fallen soldiers.
+The next morning, he buries his brother, and a decision has been made to extend the truce to bury all the fallen soldiers.
 Word of the truce reaches each of the three headquarters, and punishment is ordered: Nikolaus avoids arrest for insubordination when Anna, who followed Nikolaus back to camp after their performance, takes his hand and leads him across the no-man’s land towards the French side where they seek asylum; the Scottish soldiers are ordered to the front lines, where Jonathan shoots a Frenchman disguised as a German who was crossing the lines to visit his mother; Audebert is ordered to Verdun and his unit is disbanded.
 The Germans are ordered Pomerania, leaving the no-man’s land deserted.

 “J’ai perdu ta photo” is sung by Audebert during the truce.
-He imagines his wife and newborn child living happily in an instant where Madeleine is cradling their crying baby in an attempt to calm them down.
+He imagines his wife and newborn child living happily in an instant where Madeleine is cradling their crying baby to calm them down.
 Much like the “Chorus of the Exiled Jews” in Adams’ opera, this aria is blissfully simple.
 The melodic motion is dependent on the singer, while the orchestra supports him with light, colorful chords that are held for long periods of time.
 I happened upon this piece while scrolling through Instagram and hearing a singer I follow perform this work at the Minnesota Opera’s most recent production.
 It was also a perfect time in my life to hear, as I was getting ready to go to my partner’s friend’s wedding.
 To know that such beauty can take place in such a dark moment is wholly magnificent to behold.

 Fellow Travelers by Gregory Spears

-Scene 14b – Brick HOuse: “Our Very Own Home”
+Scene 14b – Brick House: “Our Very Own Home”